 Published on November 6, 2019

 Last year, many major chains, such as Walmart, CVS, Walgreens, and other reputable drugstores, have removed Zantac from their shelves in response to some alarming revelations.
 Perrigo Company plc, Novitium Pharma LLC, and Lannett Company, Inc. have each voluntarily recalled the heartburn medication after the FDA found a link between Zantac and a variety of cancers, including stomach cancer, bladder cancer, kidney cancer, colon cancer, and pancreatic cancer, among others.
 Zantac is also sold under the generic name of ranitidine.
 There is a single contaminant in the drug, named NDMA (N-nitrosodimethylamine), which is a known carcinogen, often found in petroleum-based products.
 Now, pursuant to these developments, the Food and Drug Administration has requested the removal of all ranitidine products from the market.

 If you have taken Zantac (or generic ranitidine) more than 60 times and have since been diagnosed with a type of cancer, one of the most important steps that you can take beyond taking the necessary measures to recover your health is to work with an experienced, aggressive attorney who is familiar with drug recalls, side effects, and cancer lawsuits to help you get the financial protection that you deserve and are entitled to.

-1-800-Injured has developed a strong referral network of attorneys that we will be happy to connect you to.
-One of the most difficult steps of a personal injury or medical-related lawsuit is selecting an attorney that you trust, which is why we help people by connecting them directly with an attorney who can assist them with their legal issues.
+One of the most difficult steps of a personal injury or medical-related lawsuit is selecting an attorney that you trust, which is why we offer cost-free consultations.
 Read more below to learn about the specifics of the Zantac and ranitidine lawsuits and related cancer issues.
 Contact us now to be connected with an attorney who can help you fight for your rights.

 Does Zantac Cause Cancer?